diondresschers/openaccess/delete_users_from_canvas_course_with_python/README.md

 In this code you can provide a list with studentnumbers, so they will be automatically removed from a Canvas Course.

-As and example you can remove al 2022-2023 registered students with a certain programme code from SAP (or from another resource).
+As and example you can remove al 2022-2023 registered students with a certain programme code from SAP (or from another source).

 Put all those student numbers into the Python list (in the called called `listOfStudents`).